 A bit of anatomy and physiology

 I’m assuming that readers of this blog are midwives, doulas, and/or birth nerds who have an understanding of the pelvis.
 If you don’t, it doesn’t really matter – knowing the names of the bones doesn’t help you understand how the pelvis works.
-Basically, the pelvis is shaped in a way that requires the baby to rotate through during labour.
+Basically, the pelvis is shaped in a way that requires the baby to rotate during labour.
 If you look in textbooks you will find diagrams with exact measurements of various pelvic diameters – this is nonsense as every woman’s pelvis is different.
 I find it is more helpful to consider that there are 3 areas of the pelvis: the brim, the cavity and the outlet.
-These areas have slightly different shapes as I’ve tried to demonstrate below: The baby usually enters the brim with his head mostly facing sideways ie. transverse (to fit the shape).
-It doesn’t really matter which way the baby’s head is when entering the brim – once his head is in the cavity he can rotate.
-The downward pressure of the contractions, and the tension and shape of the pelvic floor will guide him into a direct occipito anterior (OA) position and through the outlet.
+These areas have slightly different shapes, as I’ve tried to demonstrate below: The baby usually enters the brim with her head mostly facing sideways ie. transverse (to fit the shape).
+It doesn’t really matter which way the baby’s head is when entering the brim – once her head is in the cavity she can rotate.
+The downward pressure of the contractions, and the tension and shape of the pelvic floor will guide her into a direct occipito anterior (OA) position and through the outlet.
 A very small number of babies will rotate to a direct OP position and come out facing the front of the pelvis (see below).

 Usually the baby will take the shortest rotation into a direct OA position.
 So, a baby entering the pelvis in a ROA (back = front/right) does this:

 Whereas a baby entering the pelvis in an ROP (back = back/right) position does this: